galasa-dev/automation/releasePipeline/README.md

 ## Introduction
 With many repos making up the Galasa project and many different types of artifacts being produced, the build and release of Galasa has become a little complicated.
 These instructions detail the process of building, testing and releasing a version of Galasa and related components.

-Galasa consists of code stored in multiple repositories: wrapping, gradle, maven, framework, extensions, managers, obr, cli, eclipse and isolated.
+Galasa consists of code stored in multiple repositories: wrapping, gradle, maven, framework, extensions, managers, obr, cli and isolated.

 ## PRE-RELEASE PROCESS